The Maltese climate, cultural and social life has been saved

 The cultural and social life

-In Malta one enjoys a rich cultural and social life.
-During the summer the Maltese enjoy a great outdoor life due to the Mediterranean climate and the numerous beaches dotting the coastline.
+Malta is characterised by a rich culture and social life.
+During the summer the Maltese spend most of their time outdoors thanks to the Mediterranean climate and the numerous beaches dotting the coastline.
 Al fresco dining is the order of the day.
-Promenades along the seafront are a meeting place and one can either stop for a chat or just have a brisk walk to get some exercise.
+Promenades along the seafront will become part of your daily routine, whether it is to catch up with friends or do some exercise.

-At a distance of a kilometre or two, you can try out a new sport, laze on a cruise around the islands, or tour the most important historic sites.
-And after that, you can still have time to enjoy the nightlife which can be as fast-paced in Malta as in any European city.
-Besides, there are cultural events, from theatre to street theatre and concerts, that take place all the year round.
+One of Malta’s great strengths is its size: within walking distance you can try out a new sport, laze on a cruise around the islands, or tour the most important historic sites.
+And after that, you can still have time to enjoy the night-life which is as fast-paced in Malta as in any European city.
+Last but not least, there are cultural events, from theatre to street theatre and concerts, that take place all the year round.

 The Maltese islands offer plenty of opportunities for those seeking to learn a new skill, discover history or get fit.
-If you’re interested in sports, Malta caters as much for the seasoned enthusiast as well as for the novice, with fitness, spa and sports facilities around the island.
+If you’re interested in sports, there is anything you could wish for, with fitness, spa and sports facilities all around the island.

 Language